Lawsuits may arise from ED 'boarding' practice

 (This story is Part 1 of a two-part series on liability risks of boarding admitted patients in the ED.
 This month, we'll report on liability risks of holding admitted patients in ED hallways.
 Next month, we'll examine the legal risks if patients get unequal or inadequate care in the ED, as opposed to what they would have gotten on the inpatient floor).

 An emergency physician is managing an acute myocardial infarction, arranging for a patient transfer, sewing up a laceration, and putting in a chest tube, with 20 people still waiting to be seen in the waiting room.
 This is probably not the best person to provide routine inpatient care for multiple patients being held in the ED, says William Sullivan, DO, director of emergency services at St. Mary's Hospital in Streator, IL.

-When a bad outcome does occur, attorneys will scour the chart to see what happened while the patient was boarding.
-"This is especially true now that there is clear evidence that boarding is hurting people," he says.
+Pines says that he doesn't know of any lawsuits that have involved ED boarding specifically.
+"But when a bad outcome does occur, I'm sure that attorneys will scour the chart to see what happened while the patient was boarding, if there is any link," says Pines.
+"This is especially true now that there is clear evidence that boarding is hurting people."

 ED leadership must be patient advocates, says Robert Broida, MD, FACEP, chief operating officer of Physicians Specialty Limited Risk Retention Group, the professional liability insurer for Canton, OH-based Emergency Medicine Physicians.
 His recommendations:

 • Consistently and respectfully remind administration and medical staff leadership of the responsibility of the hospital, and ultimately, the hospital board, to ensure reliable, quality care under its roof.